plfa/plfa.github.io/CONTRIBUTING.md

 ## Getting Started for Contributors

-If you plan to contribute to the book, and wish to build the book locally, you will need to install some additional dependencies:
+If you plan to contribute to the book, and wish to build the book locally, you will need to install some additional dependencies.
 Please start by following the instructions for readers in [Getting Started](/GettingStarted/#getting-started-for-readers).
 This should leave you with a working installation of basic development tools, Haskell, Agda, the standard library, and PLFA.